cefore/cefpyco/README.md

 * `cefparse/cpcparse_app_frame_7_5.c(.h)`: Provides functions to parse received Data (`struct cef_app_frame`).
 Used in Cefore 0.7.5 or later versions.
 * `cefparse/cpcparse_app_frame.c(.h)`: Provides functions to parse received Data (`struct cef_app_frame`).
 Used in versions earlier than Cefore 0.7.5.
 * `cefparse/cpcparse_interest.c(.h)`: Provides functions to parse received Interest packets.
 Used in Cefore 0.7.5 or later versions.

-`CMakeLists.txt` exists in each directory as a configuration file for cmake.
+* `cefparse/cpcparse_intreturn.c(.h)`: Provides functions to parse received Interest Return packets.
+Used in Cefore 0.8.2.2 or later versions.

+### cefapp

+`cefapp` is the Python application that can communicate using cefpyco.
+`cefapp.py` provides the CefApp class for the communication with pipelines.

+Please read the [README.md](./cefapp/README.md) of cefapp.

 ### test

-* `cefpycotest.py`: Code for manual testing of features in the libcefpyco.so shared library.
+* `test_cefpyco.c`: Code for automatic testing of features in the libcefpyco.so shared library.
 * `test_libcefpycotest.py`: Code for automatic testing of features in the libcefpyco.so shared library.
 * `test_core.py`: Code for automatic testing of cefpyco/core.py.
+* `cefpycotest.py`: Code for manual testing of features in the libcefpyco.so shared library.

 ## How to use cefpyco